bp-momentum/backend/README.md

 To create a PostgreSQL database, please refer to this very useful [guide](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart-de).

 ### Entrypoint
-Inside the `BPBackendDjango` directory, you will find a file called `manage.py`.
+You will find a file called `manage.py`.
 This is the main entrypoint for all operations with this Django backend server.

 ### Configuration
 To create a default configuration, please start the server once, by running `python3 manage.py runserver <host-address>:<port>`.